niveklabs/tfwriter/aviatrix/r/aviatrix_firewall_instance_association.md

 }

 variable "firenet_gw_name" {
-  description = "(required) - Name of the gateway to launch the firewall instance." type        = string
+  description = "(optional) - Name of the gateway to launch the firewall instance." type        = string default     = null
 }

 variable "firewall_name" {
-  description = "(optional) - Firewall instance name, or FQDN Gateway's gw_name, required if it is a firewall instance." type        = string default     = null
+  description = "(optional) - Firewall instance name, or FQDN Gateway's gw_name, required if it is a AWS or AZURE firewall instance.
+Not allowed for GCP" type        = string default     = null
 }